-In a robustness analysis, we consider the premium from uncertainty in the flow of current period CEO incentive compensation versus the risk in pay from previously awarded stock and option grants (e.g., Core and Guay 2002 and Armstrong et al. 2015).
-To assess the relevance of this concern, we include in our tests the volatility of CEO wealth linked to firm performance.
-With the caveat of a possible lack of statistical power, we show that the volatility of CEO inside wealth, using the inside wealth variable in Coles et al. (2006), is not a statistically significant additional source of pay premium once we control for the volatility of current pay.
-In contrast, the variance of pay remains significant even after controlling for the variance of CEO inside wealth.
+In a robustness analysis, we consider the premium in the flow of current period CEO incentive compensation versus the pay risk from previously awarded stock and option grants (e.g., Core and Guay 2002 and Armstrong et al. 2015).
+To assess the relevance of this concern, we include the volatility of CEO wealth linked to firm performance.
+We show that, while there may be limitations to our analysis due to statistical power, the inclusion of the CEO's the volatility of CEO inside wealth, using the inside wealth variable in Coles et al. (2006), is not a statistically significant additional source of pay premium once we control for the volatility of current pay.
+In contrast, the variance of pay remains significant, though still economically small, even after controlling for the variance of CEO inside wealth.